-Additionally, we might talk about forming a community, e.g. a network of developers (or customers, or business owners) who are loyal to the product.
+Additionally, we might talk about forming a community, e.g. the network of developers (or customers, or business owners) who are loyal to the product.
 The benefits of having such a community might be substantial: lowering the technical support costs, getting a convenient channel for publishing announcements regarding new services and new releases, and obtaining beta users for upcoming products.

-7. API = a Feedback and UGC Tool
+6. API = a feedback and UGC tool